Mobility hubs

 trips were made using shared vehicles to or from DTU Science Park from August 2024 to May 2025.

-The HUB+ project is a test and research initiative led by the Capital Region of Denmark.
-It will conclude on 31 July 2025.
+HUB+ started as a test and research project managed by the Capital Region of Denmark (now Region East) until 31 July 2025.

 0